 Filling a Vacancy

 When the Board of Trustees determines to fill the vacancy by appointment, the District Chancellor shall assure that there is ample publicity to and information for prospective candidates.
-Publicity shall include posting in three public places in the District and publication in a newspaper of general circulation.
+Publicity shall include posting in three public places in the district, publication in a newspaper of general circulation, and posting a notice on the district’s website.

-(NOTE: This publication, which is required by Government Code Section 6061, is only required to be published once.
-If there is no newspaper of general circulation published in the District, notice need not be published.)
+The posted notice of vacancy must contain the following:

+The fact of the vacancy or resignation;

+The date of the occurrence of the vacancy or the date of the filing of, and the effective date of, the resignation; and

+Relevant information about the provisional appointment process, including timeline to file an application.

 The posted notice of vacancy shall include directions regarding applications or nominations of legally qualified candidates.
 Persons applying or nominated must meet the qualifications required by law for members of the Board.

 Applying for an Appointment